Chau7 vs Terminal.app

 170+ features

 Keep Terminal.app if: You open the terminal a few times a week for basic commands.
 You don't need split panes, session recording, or AI features.
 You value zero-maintenance software that never breaks after an OS update.
-Terminal.app is genuinely fine for that workflow, and "fine" is not an insult.
+Terminal.app is genuinely fine for that workflow.

 Try Chau7 if: You live in the terminal.
 You run AI coding agents.
 You want GPU rendering, split panes, session recording, MCP tools, and the other 170+ features that Terminal.app doesn't offer.
-If the terminal is a tool you use for hours daily, a purpose-built one makes a difference.
+If the terminal is a tool you use for hours daily, Chau7 makes a difference.

 The honest version: Terminal.app is a Honda Civic.
 It gets you there, it's reliable, it never breaks down.
 Chau7 is... a sock-shaped sports car?
 The metaphor falls apart, but the point is: if you need more, you know.
 If you don't, Terminal.app is a perfectly good answer.